spxbhuhb/adaptive/lib/lib-ui/src/commonMain/adaptiveResources/documents/select_input.md

 ### Mapping

-The mapping variants lets you:
+The mapping variants let you:

 * use different types for the option list and th select value,
 * provide a mapping function between the two